zzdtravel

 Complesso Monumentale di San Lorenzo Maggiore

-Complesso Monumentale di San Lorenzo Maggiore-September 2024
+Complesso Monumentale di San Lorenzo Maggiore-November 2024

 The basilica at this richly layered religious complex is deemed one of Naples' finest medieval buildings.
 Aside from Ferdinando Sanfelice's facade, the Cappella al Rosario and the Cappellone di Sant'Antonio, its baroque makeover was stripped away last century to reveal its austere, Gothic elegance.
 Beneath the basilica is a sprawl of extraordinary Graeco-Roman ruins, accessible on a one-hour guided tour.